qdbp/palette_gen/README.md

 You may pass an `--html` flag to also produce a modern, responsive webpage showcasing the colors you have just produced for rapid iteration.

+This generates one output file per view, each containing a single concrete realization of a palette.

 ### IDEA Scheme Generation

 This is done as follows:

-`palette-gen scheme <scheme yaml> <generated palette yaml>`
+`palette-gen scheme <scheme yaml> <generated palette yaml> ...`

+This takes a scheme spec and a generated palette, producing a concrete `.xml` scheme.

 The generated palette yaml is, as the astute reader might guess, the file produced by `palette-gen palette`.
-The scheme file hews quite closely to the `.icls/.xml` Jetbrains color scheme files, except that automatic generation makes it roughly 100 times faster to work with.

-Any string in a color-typed key in the scheme file will be looked up among the colors defined by the palette and replaced with its value.
+When building the theme, any string in a color-typed key in the scheme file will be looked up among the colors defined by the palette, and replaced with its value.

+The scheme file hews quite closely to the
+`.icls/.xml` Jetbrains color scheme files, except that automatic generation makes it roughly 100 times faster to work with.
 When customizing the scheme, use YAML anchors like your life depends on it, or it will become unmanageable.
 There is also no good way to enumerate all possible keys you might want to customize, so it's good to update the scheme from time to time with manual changes and additions you make from the IDEA GUI.

 If you're installing the file directly and not through a theme, rename it to end in `.icls` because IDEA is too stupid to let you import `.xml` schemes directly.

 ### IDEA Theme Generation

-`palette-gen theme <theme spec> <generated palette> <view name> ...`
+`palette-gen theme <theme spec> <generated palette> ...`

 Theme generation is conceptually similar to scheme generation, with the obvious difference being that the specification file takes theme directives.
 The `"colors"` dict is omitted from the spec.
-Also, theme generation works one view at a time, so a concrete view for which to generate the theme needs to be given.

 The `"colors"` dict is no specified in the spec, and is normally generated from the palette.
 However, if `--inline-colors` is passed, all palette colors will be inlined and there will be no `"colors"` section in the produced `.theme.json`.

-### IDEA Theme generation

 ## Internals (Nerd Shit)